15 high-protein foods that could help support your health and weight loss goals

 • Carnivore diet: Like its name suggests, this diet instructs you to eat only animal products.
 Meat, poultry, eggs, and certain dairy products are permitted, but that’s where the list ends.
 Unlike the other plans that recommend a lower carb intake, this one (backed by no scientific studies) aims for zero carbs.

 How you build your plate on any high-protein diet is critical since some of the more restrictive eating plans could have negative health implications.
-For instance, opt for protein-rich foods that are too high in fat, and you may experience nausea, diarrhea, and other unpleasant side effects.
+For instance, opt for protein-rich foods that are too high in fat, and you may experience nausea, diarrhoea, and other unpleasant side effects.
 On the other hand, replace too many nutrient- and fibre-rich foods (like fruit, veggies, and wholegrains) with high-protein ones in an effort to limit carbs and you could deal with constipation or micronutrient deficiencies.

 “Any attempt to omit entire food groups or limit intake of a specific food group or category of nutrients comes at the cost of your long-term health,” London says.
 “An approach to weight-loss that, by design, limits your intake of the most nutrient-dense foods on the planet like veggies and fruit can come with adverse physiological and biochemical side effects, which may make losing and maintaining weight even more difficult.”